History of Scunthorpe United F.C.: The final Football League years: 2011–2022

-National League: 2022–
+Non-League: 2022–present

 Scunthorpe United won their first match in the National League, beating Yeovil Town 2–1, but then lost the next five.
 On 30 August 2022, Hill was sacked.
 The club was second from bottom of the league and had won three times and lost 27 out of 39 matches under him.
 On 14 September 2022, the club was reported to be "in genuine danger of entering administration" after a proposed takeover deal collapsed, though Peter Swann, the club's owner, said he was "not going down that route".
 Tony Daws was appointed interim manager pending completion of a takeover at the club, overseeing a six-game unbeaten run in the league at the start of his tenure, but by mid November, following a home defeat to fellow strugglers Maidstone United, Scunthorpe were 22nd, third from bottom of the National League.
 Daws stepped down as interim manager on 28 November 2022, resuming his role as academy manager.
 Interim assistant manager, Michael Nelson, became interim manager, with support from goalkeeping coach, Paul Musselwhite, and acting COO, Lee Turnbull.

 In late November 2022, a takeover bid headed by a London consortium failed to due a lack of proof of funds.
 However, following reports of missed wage payments, it was announced on 1 December 2022 that a local consortium, headed by ex-director Simon Elliot and Scunthorpe-born entrepreneur Ian Sharp, had agreed to buy the club.
 Swann said the missed wage payments were the reason why the sale happened when it did.
-With the takeover yet to be completed and the club at the bottom of the National League, on 11 January 2023, the club were served with a winding-up petition over an alleged unpaid tax bill.
+With the takeover yet to be completed and the club at the bottom of the National League, on 11 January 2023, the club were served with a winding-up petition over an unpaid tax bill.
 On 14 January 2023, United fans invaded the pitch during the second half of their 2–0 National League defeat by Woking, in a protest against Swann (also involved in separate court action regarding gambling debts) while another consortium, led by former Notts County owner Alan Hardy, was reported to be interested in a takeover.
-On 19 January 2023, two potential buyers - a group including former Port Vale owner Norman Smurthwaite, and the local Elliot/Sharp consortium - pulled out of takeover bids, while Hardy had submitted a final bid for the club, its debts and Glanford Park.
+On 19 January 2023, two potential buyers – a group including former Port Vale owner Norman Smurthwaite, and the local Elliot/Sharp consortium – pulled out of takeover bids, while Hardy had submitted a final bid for the club, its debts and Glanford Park.